-WordPress.org is a website builder, publishing platform, and open source content management system (CMS).
-Its features include responsive mobile websites, customizable designs, search engine optimization (SEO), high data security, and media management.
-The software is free, but users must purchase a domain name and pay for hosting services from third-party providers—and it’s best for those who want customization and flexibility in plugins.
+WordPress.org is a website builder, publishing platform, and open-source content management system (CMS).
+Its features include responsive mobile websites, search engine optimization (SEO), high data security, and media management.
+The software is free—but users must purchase a domain name and pay for hosting services from third-party providers—and it’s best for those who want customization and flexibility in plugins.

 Paid customer support

-- Individuals: Because WordPress.org is free to use, and offers a multitude of pre-made templates, it is very accessible for individuals who maintain their own brands.
+- Individuals: Because WordPress.org is free to use, and offers a multitude of pre-made templates, it is very accessible for individuals who are nurturing their own brands.

-- Businesses that make consistent content updates: WordPress.org makes it easy to manage and edit content—which is a plus for websites that require updated content on a regular basis.
+- Those who make consistent content updates and customization: WordPress.org makes it easy to manage and edit content—which is a plus for websites that require updated content on a regular basis.
 It also offers a selection of plugins for any of your specific website needs, such as widgets, SEO packs, and more.

-The WordPress.org pricing guide shows that it’s free because it’s an open source app.
+The WordPress.org pricing guide shows that it’s free as it’s an open-source app.
 Those who want a custom domain name may purchase one from WordPress.org (prices start at $14.99 per year according to a third-party website).
 Hosting services also need to be purchased from third-party providers, some of which offer plans that include free domains.

 Boutiques, restaurants, and other businesses that prefer an elegant look and an easy-to-use interface

-Retail shops with an online store; Shopify provides a one-stop solution
+Retail shops with an online store that require an end-to-end ecommerce solution

-Best builder for data-driven recommendations and accessible reporting metrics to optimize your website's effectiveness
+Those who use data-driven recommendations and accessible reporting metrics to optimize their website's effectiveness

-WordPress.org’s features focus primarily on making the website building experience as easy as possible, even for beginners.
-Here are some of WordPress.org’s most essential features.
+WordPress.org’s solutions focus primarily on making the website building experience as easy as possible, even for beginners.
+Let’s take a look at some of the platform’s most essential features.